trafiklab/trafiklab.se/content/news/2021/2021-01-15-gtfs-regional-sl-vehicle-positions.md

 ## Which vehicles will share their location?

-Right now only busses will share their location, but the goal is to publish data for all of SL's vehicles in traffic.
+Right now only buses will share their location, but the goal is to publish data for all of SL's vehicles in traffic.

 ## When will this data be available?